moraneus/pydejavu/README.md

 `PyDejaVu` is a Python library that wraps the original [DejaVu](https://github.com/havelund/dejavu/tree/master) binary, providing a bridge between Python and the
-Java-based DejaVu runtime verification tool.
+Scala-based (and JVM-based) DejaVu runtime verification tool.
 It is a powerful tool designed for two-phase Runtime Verification (RV) processing, similar to the [Tp-DejaVu](https://github.com/moraneus/TP-DejaVu) tool, combining the flexibility and expressiveness of
 Python with the rigorous, declarative monitoring capabilities of